Bob Buhl

-Robert Ray Buhl (August 12, 1928 – February 16, 2001) was an American right-handed starting pitcher in Major League Baseball who played with the Milwaukee Braves, Chicago Cubs, and Philadelphia Phillies.
+Robert Ray Buhl (/bjuːl/ BEWL; August 12, 1928 - February 16, 2001) was an American right-handed starting pitcher in Major League Baseball who played with the Milwaukee Braves, Chicago Cubs, and Philadelphia Phillies.

 Early life

 Buhl was born on August 12, 1928, in Saginaw, Michigan.
-Buhl attended Saginaw High School, where he starred on the baseball team 1942-46, and was a pitcher and played first base on the school's baseball team.
+Buhl attended Saginaw High School, where he starred on the baseball team 1942–1946, and was a pitcher and played first base on the school's baseball team.
 He was also a lineman on the school's football team.

 Professional career

 Multiple signings and minor leagues

 Buhl signed with the Chicago White Sox in 1946.
 In 1947, Buhl pitched for the Madisonville Miners, the White Sox affiliate in the Class-D Kentucky-Illinois-Tennessee League.
 He had a 19–10 won–loss record and 3.00 earned run average (ERA).

 Baseball commissioner A. B. "Happy" Chandler's office investigated whether the White Sox violated major league rules by signing Buhl before he graduated high school, even though he had finished playing high school sports.
 In early 1948, Chandler declared Buhl a free agent, and fined the White Sox $500, because Buhl signed with the White Sox before actually graduating high school in January 1947 (not graduating in June 1946 because he needed more credits).
 Buhl was heavily pursued by scouts from major league teams, but the White Sox were forbidden from re-signing him.
 At the end of February, Buhl signed with the Boston Braves, via a two-year contract with their Triple-A farm team the Milwaukee Brewers.
 He was assigned to play for his hometown Saginaw Bears of the Single-A Central League, under general manager and executive vice president Earle W. Halstead, who was involved with scouting and signing Buhl.

 In his 1948 Saginaw season, Buhl had an 11–12 record with a 5.22 ERA in 1948.
 Buhl played for the Single-A Hartford Chiefs in 1949, going 8–8 with a 4.43 ERA.
 In 1950, he was assigned to the Double-A Dallas Eagles, under manager Charlie Grimm, where Buhl was 8–14 with a 3.47 ERA.